-The red zone house was due to be demolished a week after it was offered up to graffiti artists, to breath new life into it in its final days.
-Located on Cranford St, St Albans the house was completely saturated in artworks covering the entire interior, and exterior of the house.
+The red zone house was offered to graffiti artists to give it a new life in its final days.
+Due to be demolished a week later, the Cranford St house was completely saturated in artworks covering the entire interior, and exterior of the building.

-The collaborative mural was completed by Wongi, Ikarus and Yikes, and attracted a lot of attention with over 25,000 visitors touring the house during the week.
+The collaborative mural was completed by Wongi, Ikarus and Yikes, and attracted over 25,000 visitors during the week.

 DTR Crew Collaboration